Digressive vs Linear vs Progressive Pistons & Shock Valving

 Summary:

-There are a lot of options for piston design and damping curve design but anything too extreme tends to deliver undesirable performance in traditional shocks used for off-road applications.
-Digressive pistons can be advantageous for on-road use or for those not adverse to a rough ride.
-Linear pistons with progressive damping curves can provide an exceptional ride as long as the tuning and methodology is done correctly and bottoming is well controlled.
-Linear damping curves provide the best all around performance in standard designs.
-No matter what you choose AccuTune Off-Road will tune the damping curve to deliver the performance you’re looking for.
+There are many options for piston design and damping curve configurations, but anything too extreme often leads to undesirable performance in traditional off-road shocks.
+Digressive pistons can be beneficial for on-road use or for those who don’t mind a rougher ride.
+Linear pistons with progressive damping curves can offer an exceptional ride when tuned properly, with good bottoming control.
+Linear damping curves generally provide the best all-around performance in standard designs.
+No matter what you choose, AccuTune Off-Road will fine-tune the damping curve to deliver the performance you’re looking for.